-Car crashes through Norwich barrier and into river
+Man dies as car lands upside down in Norwich river

 - Published

-Several roads have been closed after a car crashed through a city centre barrier and into a river.
+A man has died after his car collided with metal barriers and landed upside down in a river.

-The emergency services were called just before 07:00 GMT to the Barn Road and St Crispins Road roundabout in Norwich.
+Emergency services were called just before 07:00 GMT to the Barn Road and St Crispins Road roundabout junction in Norwich, beside the River Wensum.

-Norfolk Fire and Rescue confirmed the driver of the car was rescued and looked after by the ambulance service.
+The driver of the brown Fiat Sedici, who was in his 60s, died at the scene.

-Norfolk Police said Barker Street, Heigham Street and the Barn Road and St Crispins junction were closed and advised drivers to avoid the area.
+Norfolk Police has appealed for witnesses or drivers with dashcam footage to come forward.
+Several roads were closed for about six hours.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk